Chiropodist & Podiatrist

 Juvenile Hallux Valgus are not necessarily painful but if left untreated they can cause inflammation and swelling at the base of the toe, tenderness and difficulty walking.
 Tight or badly fitting shoes will make symptoms worse and sometimes the foot may become so wide it can be difficult to find shoes that fit.

 Once your Orthopaedic Podiatrist has examined your child’s foot she will discuss with you the various treatment options available.
-The most common treatment for juvenile hallux valgus at Elite Clinic is flexible custom–made orthotic insoles to align your child’s toes and control overpronation and excessive movement.
+The most common treatment for juvenile hallux valgus at my foot doctor is flexible custom–made orthotic insoles to align your child’s toes and control overpronation and excessive movement.
 It is important for the insoles to be tailored exactly to your child’s feet so as to provide maximum support.
 Well-fitting shoes that do not rub against the affected area will help to minimize any discomfort.
 Surgery in children is not usually recommended.

 Tailor's Bunion ( Bunionette )